 6. Olive Tree Loves Nutrient Nitrogen

-Despite growing indoors, olive trees stay hungry, and they love nutrient nitrogen.
+Despite growing olive trees indoors, they stay hungry and love nutrient nitrogen.
 In milder climates, where they overwinter outdoors, they slow down and feed less, but not inside.
 Inside, it’s summer.
 Well-draining soil also means food washes out quickly: Every time you water, food is being made available to your tree.

 A complete fertilizer designed specifically for olives provides your tree with needed nutrients.
 The prime time for feeding olive trees is beginning in late winter or early spring as you see new growth until late summer or early fall when growth slows.
 You’ll generally want to fertilize every other month during the growing season.
 Follow package directions for specific fertilizer timing and amounts.